Legacy Containerof Migration

 Overview

-Kubernetes Engine, the Kubernetes product provided by Samsung Cloud Platform, is a platform for deploying and managing containerized applications.
+Kubernetes Engine, a Kubernetes product offered by Samsung Cloud Platform, is a platform that can deploy and manage containerized applications.

-This document introduces the migration of third-party Kubernetes-based applications and platforms to Samsung Cloud Platform, a prerequisite for using the Kubernetes Engine service.
+This document introduces the process of migrating third‑party Kubernetes‑based applications and platforms to Samsung Cloud Platform as a prerequisite for using the Kubernetes Engine product.

 Architecture Diagram

-- Create PV (Persistent Volume) and PVC (Persistent Volume Claim) objects for services within the Kubernetes Engine cluster to prepare for storage connection.
+- Create PV(Persistent Volume) and PVC(Persistent Volume Claim) objects for services within the Kubernetes Engine cluster to prepare storage connections.

 Use Cases

-A. Migration in an environment managing Kubernetes Manifest files
+A. Migration work in an environment that manages Kubernetes Manifest files

-You can perform the migration by deploying to a Kubernetes Engine cluster using the Kubernetes Manifest files you previously managed.
-Apply your own Kubernetes deployment environment and CD tools (Helm, ArgoCD, etc.) directly to the Samsung Cloud Platform’s Kubernetes Engine cluster environment, deploying Kubernetes Objects in the same way as before, which enables a more stable and efficient migration.
+You can use the previously managed Kubernetes Manifest files to deploy to a Kubernetes Engine cluster and perform the migration.
+By applying your own Kubernetes deployment environment and CD tools (Helm, ArgoCD, etc.) directly to the Samsung Cloud Platform’s Kubernetes Engine cluster environment, you can deploy Kubernetes Objects in the same way as before, enabling a more stable and efficient migration.

 When creating a Kubernetes service based on the existing data of the transferred storage, PV and PVC objects may need to be created manually using manifest files rather than a CD tool.

-B. Migration work in environments where Kubernetes Manifest files are not managed
+B. Migration tasks in environments that do not manage Kubernetes Manifest files

-If you have not been managing Kubernetes Manifest files, you can extract the Manifest files from your existing Kubernetes cluster environment and migrate them to the Samsung Cloud Platform Kubernetes Engine cluster.
+If you have not been managing Kubernetes Manifest files, you can extract the Manifest files from the existing Kubernetes cluster environment and migrate them to the Kubernetes Engine cluster of Samsung Cloud Platform.

 Prerequisites

-Before creating the Kubernetes Engine service, you need to create and configure related products.
-(VPC, Subnet, Security Group, Load Balancer, File Storage, etc.)
+Before creating a Kubernetes Engine service, you need to create and configure related resources (VPC, Subnet, Security Group, Load Balancer, File Storage, etc.)

-You need to connect to the Samsung Cloud Platform Kubernetes cluster from the kubectl client environment and the Kubernetes deployment environment.
-(Network, kube config, etc.)
+You need to connect the kubectl client environment and the Kubernetes deployment environment to the Samsung Cloud Platform’s Kubernetes cluster (network, kube config, etc.).

-When creating PVs and PVCs, the manifest file must be refined with information about the transferred storage.
+When creating PV and PVC, a manifest file refinement is needed with information about the transferred storage.

 Constraints

-The maximum number of Worker Nodes that can be created in Kubernetes Engine is limited by the available IP range in the subnet, and you can create at most 100.
+The maximum number of Worker Nodes that can be created in Kubernetes Engine is limited to the available IP range in the Subnet, and up to 100 can be created.

-Worker Nodes created in Kubernetes Engine may be assigned IPs different from the existing environment.
+Worker nodes created in Kubernetes Engine may be assigned IPs that differ from those in the existing environment.

 Considerations

-If you are currently managing Kubernetes Manifest files using an existing CD tool for service deployment, you must decide whether to use the CD tool when deploying the service.
+If you are managing Kubernetes manifest files with a CD tool that deploys services, you need to decide whether to use the CD tool when deploying the service.

-After creating a Kubernetes Engine product, you need to consider in advance the integrated services (e.g., load balancers, storage, etc.) that cannot be modified.
+After creating a Kubernetes Engine service, you must consider in advance the integrated resources (LB, storage, etc.) that cannot be modified.

-Depending on the supported Kubernetes Engine version, major/minor updates may be required if necessary.
+Depending on the version of the supported Kubernetes Engine product, major or minor updates may be required when necessary.

 |---|---|---|